 That might mean serving self-explanatory images on Instagram or requesting a retweet explicitly on Twitter.

-Understanding your audience preferences on different social media platforms in this manner can become a daunting task.
+Understanding your audience preferences on different social network platforms in this manner can become a daunting task.

 I feel your pain.

 Download this quick printable guide to writing social media headlines.